-This disorder involves a mitochondrial DNA abnormality that affects cellular respiration (see Mitochondrial Oxidative Phosphorylation Disorders).
+Leber hereditary optic neuropathy involves a mitochondrial DNA abnormality that affects cellular respiration.
 Although mitochondrial DNA throughout the body is affected, vision loss is the primary manifestation.
 Most cases (80 to 90%) occur in males.
 The disease is inherited with a maternal inheritance pattern, meaning that all offspring of a woman with the abnormality inherit the abnormality, but only females can pass on the abnormality because the zygote receives mitochondria only from the mother.

-Most patients have no associated neurologic abnormalities, although nystagmus and hearing loss have been reported.
+Most patients with dominant optic atrophy have no associated neurologic abnormalities, although nystagmus and hearing loss have been reported.
 The only symptom is slowly progressive bilateral vision loss, usually mild until late in life.
 The entire optic disk or, at times, only the temporal portion is pale without visible vessels.
 A blue-yellow color vision deficit is characteristic.

-Vision loss typically begins between 15 and 35 yr (range, 1 to 80 yr).
+Vision loss in patients with Leber hereditary optic neuropathy typically begins between 15 and 35 yr (range, 1 to 80 yr).
 Painless central vision loss in one eye is usually followed weeks to months later by loss in the other eye.
 Simultaneous vision loss has been reported.
-Most patients lose vision to worse than 20/200 acuity.
+Most patients lose vision and develop worse than 20/200 acuity.
 Ophthalmoscopic examination may show telangiectatic microangiopathy, swelling of the nerve fiber layer around the optic disk, and an absence of leakage on fluorescein angiography.
 Eventually, optic atrophy supervenes.

 Some patients with Leber hereditary optic neuropathy have cardiac conduction defects.
 Other patients have minor neurologic abnormalities, such as a postural tremor, loss of ankle reflexes, dystonia, spasticity, or a multiple sclerosis–like illness.